nextbreakpoint/flink-k8s-toolbox/README.md

 - Support for batch and stream jobs
 - Support for cluster without jobs (bare cluster)
 - Support for cluster with one or more jobs
-- Support scaling based on standard Kubernetes scale interface
+- Support cluster and job rescale via Kubernetes scale interface
+- Support autoscaling based on custom metrics (compatible with HPA)
 - Support for init containers and side containers for JobManagers and TaskManagers
 - Support for mounted volumes (same as volumes in Pod specification)
 - Support for environment variables, including variables from ConfigMap or Secret
 - Support for resource requirements (for all components)
+- Support for user defined entrypoint
 - Support for user defined annotations
 - Support for user defined container ports
 - Support for pull secrets and private registries